Elbert L. Ford: Military career

-In July 1934, Ford began a three year tour as assistant commandant of the Ordnance School at Aberdeen Proving Ground, Maryland.
+In July 1934, Ford began a three-year tour as assistant commandant of the Ordnance School at Aberdeen Proving Ground, Maryland.
 The instructional staff at that time numbered but four or five officers, and the student body consisted of about a dozen officers.
 The Post Commandant also held down the assignment as school commandant.
 Most instruction was carried on in the second floor (rear) of the present Post Headquarters building.
 In July 1937, Ford became assistant to the works manager at Springfield Armory, rising to the post of works manager in December 1940.
 Here he was concerned with development of new weapons, concentrating on the M1 Garand Rifle.
+He would fall in love with Grace Horney, the daughter of Odus Creamer Horney.
 The staff at Springfield was very small in the late 1930s, numbering fewer than 200 employees, but this had risen to 11,000 by the time Ford left Springfield for his next assignment.
 While at Springfield, Ford was twice promoted.

 In June 1942, six months after the American entry into World War II, Colonel Ford was assigned to the Ordnance Section, Headquarters Services of Supply, in the European Theater of Operations, with primary concern for maintenance matters.
 In September of that same year, he became Chief Ordnance Officer at Allied Force Headquarters.
 Still operating in this capacity, he transferred his operations to North Africa in November 1942.
 In February 1943, he was designated Chief of Staff at Headquarters, North African Theater of Operations, under General Everett Hughes, later to be his predecessor as Chief of Ordnance.

-While in North Africa, he was promoted to Brigadier General, and in May 1944, he returned to Washington as Chief of the Stock Control Branch, Field Services Division Office, Office of the Chief of Ordnance.
+While in North Africa, he was promoted to brigadier general, and in May 1944, he returned to Washington as chief of the Stock Control Branch, Field Services Division Office, Office of the Chief of Ordnance.
 The following month, he became Chief of the Reclamation and Maintenance Branch within the Field Services Division.
 In this office, he had responsibility for rebuilding and reconditioning materiel for use by combat forces overseas.
 In July 1946, Brigadier General Ford was sent to Europe as Chief of Ordnance to the American forces in the European Theater, and had charge of rebuilding and reconditioning operations, this time in West Germany.
-Two years later, in June 1948, he returned to Aberdeen Proving Ground as its commanding general, and in August 1949, was promoted to Major General as the 18th Chief of Ordnance for the U.S. Army.
+Two years later, in June 1948, he returned to Aberdeen Proving Ground as its commanding general, and in August 1949, was promoted to major general as the 18th Chief of Ordnance for the U.S. Army.